 Monday through Thursday: 1:00 p.m. – 8:00 p.m.

 Friday and Saturday: 10:00 a.m. – 4:00 p.m.

 Check out free workshops, open lab hours and drop-in demonstration hours.
 Every Sunday is family day, with activities for children under 14.

-Made possible with a grant from the Institute of Museum and Library Services to the Chicago Public Library Foundation, the Maker Lab is open through December 31.
+Made possible with a grant from the Institute of Museum and Library Services to the Chicago Public Library Foundation, the Maker Lab is open until June.